oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/manage-domains.md

 manually to deploy your domain.
 This process is documented in [this sample]({{< relref "/samples/domains/manually-create-domain/_index.md" >}}).

-**Note:** Once you are familiar with the basics, it is recommended to review [important considerations]({{< relref "/managing-domains/manage-domains#important-considerations-for-weblogic-domains-in-kubernetes" >}}) and
+**NOTE**: After you are familiar with the basics, it is recommended to review [important considerations]({{< relref "/managing-domains/manage-domains#important-considerations-for-weblogic-domains-in-kubernetes" >}}) and
 [resource name restrictions]({{< relref "/managing-domains/manage-domains#meet-kubernetes-resource-name-restrictions" >}}).